Understanding the timing of traffic sign lights and what drivers can do when they go flashing.

 If you want cheap tickets, you’d have to move to a 3rd world country.
 In fact, you can likely bribe your way out of a ticket for $10-20, but the risks to life and limb are higher, or so they say.

 Did that answer your question?
-Click here for customized traffic sign markers.
+Click here for custom traffic sign markers.